6-Phase Ransomware Response Plan: Detect and Recover Fast

 Most security discussions focus on the dark web.
 But threats often appear elsewhere first.

-Deep web monitoring focuses on the subset of these sources where threat actors share stolen data.
+Deep web monitoring focuses on the subset of these sources where attackers share stolen data.
 Security teams watch these channels because leaked credentials often appear here first.
 An attacker might share initial access in a private Telegram group before listing it for sale.
 Infostealer malware dumps credentials to Telegram channels within hours of infection.

 This differs from dark web monitoring, which focuses on Tor-based criminal marketplaces and forums.
 Deep web monitoring catches threats earlier in the attack lifecycle.

-Understanding this distinction matters for your threat detection strategy.
+This distinction matters for your threat detection strategy.
 Many security teams conflate these terms, leaving gaps in their monitoring coverage.

 The surface web is what search engines index.
 Google, Bing, and other crawlers can find and display this content.
 It represents a small fraction of the total internet.